floriankark/Solving-XOR-and-circle-data-with-simple-neural-network-and-feature-mapping/README.md

 ```bash
 The accuracy on test data is 98.0%
 ```
 Now the decision boundary looks almost perfect.
 It recognized the classes very well but I guess the mistakes come from the problem that there are many values close to the border of the classes in the trainings data.
+Technically it should be able to split the data perfectly but the steps are very short now that we are close to the minimum of our loss function.
+Maybe running it many more epochs will give a 100% accuracy at least on trainings data.
+If you want to copy the code and try yourself please do so.

+## Feature mapping on circle data